ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 You can check the function was set successfully using the `getFunction` function.

-Below is an example of a triggering value (at .../user) and a response value (at .../echo-bot) written by Echo bot 👾.
+Below is an example of a triggering value (at .../user) and a response value (at .../echo-bot) written by Echo bot.
 If configured correctly, the Echo bot [http://echo-bot.ainetwork.ai/trigger](http://echo-bot.ainetwork.ai/trigger) will respond to your message by writing a value automatically.

 ```js